AVSystem/scala-commons/docs/REST.md

 There are two ways to define default values:

 * Scala-level default value

   You can simply use [Scala default parameter value](https://docs.scala-lang.org/tour/default-parameter-values.html) for your REST method parameters and case class parameters.
 They will be picked up during macro materialization and used as fallback values for missing parameters during deserialization.
-However, Scala-level default values cannot be picked up and included into [OpenAPI documents](#generating-openapi-30-specifications).
+However, Scala-level default values cannot be picked up and included into [OpenAPI documents](#generating-openapi-30-specifications) due to how they are encoded by Scala compiler (obtaining such value requires an actual instance of API trait).
   Therefore, it's recommended to define default values using `@whenAbsent` annotation

 * Using `@whenAbsent` annotation

   Instead of defining Scala-level default value, you can use `@whenAbsent` annotation:
   ```scala
   case class Person(id: String, @whenAbsent("anon") name: String)
   object Person extends RestDataCompanion[Person]
   ```
   This brings two advantages:
-  * The default value is for deserialization _only_ and does not affect programmer API, which is often the intention of introducing it.
+  * The default value is for deserialization _only_ and does not affect programmer API, which is often desired.
   * Value from `@whenAbsent` annotation can be picked up by macro materialization of [OpenAPI documents](#generating-openapi-30-specifications) and included as default value in OpenAPI [Schema Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#schemaObject)